Celebrate Earth Day By Going Organic And Non-GMO

 In other words, a GMO’s genetic material has been manipulated by the Genetic Modification process, also known as Genetic Engineering.
 This process is typically an attempt to insert a desired characteristic of one species into another.

 One example of a genetically engineered trait can be found in pesticide-producing crops.
 These crops of plants produce their own internal pesticide.
 Although this may sound concerning, there is no scientific evidence that these crops cause any harm to animals or humans.

 Lucky for us, there are several things we can do to be more aware of what is in our food.
 The first is understanding GMO labeling.
-In the United States, food companies are not currently required to let consumers know if their products contain GMOs.
+In the United States, the government does not require food companies to let consumers know if their products contain GMOs.

 However the NON-GMO Project is working to combat that problem.
 The NON-GMO Project is a rad organization that seeks to educate consumers and provide them with foods that have been verified as non-GMO.
 When grocery shopping for food that is truly all-natural and not genetically modified, you should look for the NON-GMO Project label.